A Minute With: Julianne Nicholson on drama, schizophrenia and Julia

-LOS ANGELES (Reuters) - What would you do if you found yourself in the middle of a dinner table fight with Oscar-winning actresses Meryl Streep and Julia Roberts?
+LOS ANGELES, Jan 29 (Reuters) - What would you do if you found yourself in the middle of a dinner table fight with Oscar-winning actresses Meryl Streep and Julia Roberts?

 For actress Julianne Nicholson, it was a “dream come true” as she joined an all-star cast of Hollywood heavy-weights for the dark family drama “August: Osage County,” which has earned both Streep and Roberts Oscar nods this year.